Starfox (character): Infinity Conflict

 In Thanos: The Infinity Conflict, after Eros had Isaac miniaturize Kang's technology for easier transport, Eros secretly put a tracking device, utilizing Kang's technology, on an unsuspecting Thanos when the latter and his army were searching for him.
-After Thanos and his army leave, Adam Warlock and Pip arrive on Titan before Adam is killed by a missile launched by Thanos.
+After Thanos and his army leave, Adam Warlock and Pip arrive on Titan before Warlock is killed by a missile launched by Thanos.
 After Eros and Pip inform each other on what is going on, they go to Zelchia the day before Thanos arrives so they can find out what Thanos is planning, but they find that the time line had changed and the planet is completely dead.
 They then go to Mistress Death's Realms, where they witness Thanos absorbing Death itself.
 To uncover Thanos' plan, Eros and Pip go one year into the future, where they see that Thanos had already absorbed the majority of the cosmic beings.
 They then decide to go even further into the future, where they find out that nearly all life of the universe has died out, because of Thanos.
 Eros decides that the only way to end the Mad Titan's nihilism is to go back to the day Thanos was born and kill the infant before he becomes a threat.
-As Eros is about to suffocate the baby, Adam arrives and stops Eros from proceeding, telling him that Thanos' death would all be in vain since he was instrumental in the defeat of Magus.
-They then return to the present where Adam kills Eros so his soul could go to Mistress Death's realm.
+As Eros is about to suffocate the baby, Warlock arrives and stops Eros from proceeding, telling him that Thanos' death would all be in vain since he was instrumental in the defeat of Magus.
+They then return to the present where Warlock kills Eros so his soul could go to Mistress Death's realm.
 Believing that Eros is planning alongside Thanos, she banishes him from her realm, causing him to be resurrected.
-When Eros realizes that he now has become a person "out of the norm" just like Thanos and Adam, he lashes out at Adam, but Warlock tells him it was necessary, since Eros would be instrumental in defeating Thanos.
+When Eros realizes that he now has become a person "out of the norm" just like Thanos and Warlock, he lashes out at Warlock, but Warlock tells him it was necessary, since Eros would be instrumental in defeating Thanos.